LettError/designSpaceRoboFontExtension/README.md

 	* Quick defaults for axes
 	* Replace UFO button
 	* Automatic update of UFO name based on `familyName-styleName.ufo`
-* 2.0 Rewrite with designpspace 5.0 spec
+* 2.0 Rewrite for designspace 5.0 specification